saierd/ros-workstation/README.md

-This package provides a set of desktop files for common ROS tools and a mime type for `.launch` files.
+This package provides a set of shortcuts for common ROS tools and a mime type for `.launch` files.
 It should work with Ubuntu and most ROS versions.

 It is a fork of [this repository for ROS Hydro](https://github.com/TurtleBot-Mfg/ros-system-workstation-hydro).
 Credit belongs to them, I only changed the shortcuts to work with other ROS versions.